neothink-dao/neothink.io/docs/security/security.md

 > **Proprietary Notice:**
 > This project and all related documentation are proprietary software owned and controlled by Neothink DAO and the Mark Hamilton Family.
 All rights reserved.
 Unauthorized use, distribution, or reproduction is strictly prohibited.
 See the [LICENSE](../../LICENSE) file for details.

 This document provides a comprehensive overview of security best practices implemented across the Neothink Platform ecosystem.
-It serves as both a reference for current implementations and a checklist for ongoing security reviews.
+It serves as both a reference for current implementations and a checklist for ongoing security reviews. **It is intended for both users and admins: users should review authentication and personal security sections, while admins should use the full checklist for audits and continuous improvement.**

 ## Authentication & Authorization